TonyYenTWN/trEnD/csv/processed/spatial_field/README.md

-# Folder for Processed .csv Files
+# Folder for Processed/spatial_field .csv Files
-Processed csv files are stored in this folder, including:
+Processed csv files storing spatial fields are stored in this folder, including: